Connection Modes: Cloud, Device, and Hybrid

 Can I use an event forwarding or data plane proxy in the device mode?

-Yes, you can use an event forwarding/data plane proxy while sending events to your destinations via device mode.
-The default vendor API endpoint will still work as expected.
+Yes.
+You can use an event forwarding or data plane proxy with device mode destinations — the default vendor API endpoint continues to work as expected.